contextgarden/not-so-short-introduction-to-context/README.md

 case may be.

-What I don't think is to coordinate the repository: I have never worked on collective projects and I hardly know how github works
+What I don't think is to coordinate the repository: I have never worked on collective projects and I hardly know how github works.

 Having a repository can be useful to keep a version that is always up to date; but that, on the other hand, would force me to be continually